-Real Estate
+Real Estate (see Business)

 See Business (p.
-81)
+77)

-Secondary Education
+Secondary Education (see Business)

 See Teacher Education (p.
-131)
+126)

-Social Work Program
+Social Work Transfer Agreement

 Social workers help individuals, families, and groups increase their capacity for social functioning, and work to create conditions that support communities in need.
 The practice of social work requires knowledge of human development and behavior, of social, economic and cultural institutions, and of the interaction of all these factors.
 Social workers help a diverse population address their own needs through psychosocial services and advocacy.
 They also help people overcome some of life's most difficult challenges: poverty, discrimination, abuse, addiction, physical illness, divorce, loss, unemployment, educational problems, disability, and mental illness.
 They help prevent crises and counsel individuals, families, and communities to cope more effectively with the stresses of everyday life.